cezarbajenaru/devops-project-v1/readme.txt

 1. Application setup steps

-This simple nodejs app starts on port 3000 and logs 1 line into elastic search which is running in a minikube cluster
+This simple nodejs app starts on port 3000 and logs 1 line into elastic search which is running in a minikube cluster Add some crap here si I can learn Git rebase